stratapp-ai/stratapp-ai.github.io/about.md

     weight: 4

 ---
-# strategy execution rarely meets expectations, often due to a disconnect between execs, managers and employees
+# strategy execution rarely meets expectations, often due to a disconnect between managers and employees

 ##### and each day at work, urgent takes over important, and internal email consumes 40% of our time - solve all three with #stratapp, within days, not weeks or months